Apical hypertrophic cardiomyopathy

 Historically, this condition was thought to be confined to the Japanese population but it is also found in other populations.
-Of all HCM patients in Japan the prevalence of AHCM was 15-25% (cf. US ~ 3%).
+Of all hypertrophic cardiomyopathy patients in Japan the prevalence of apical hypertrophic cardiomyopathy was 15-25% (cf. US ~3%).

-Over half of patients with AHCM are thought to be asymptomatic but the most common presenting symptom is chest pain, followed by palpitations, dyspnoea and syncope.
+Over half of patients with apical hypertrophic cardiomyopathy are thought to be asymptomatic but the most common presenting symptom is chest pain, followed by palpitations, dyspnea and syncope.
 It may also manifest as morbid events such as atrial fibrillation, myocardial infarction, embolic events, ventricular fibrillation and/or congestive heart failure.

 It is frequently sporadic.
 An autosomal dominant inheritance has been reported in a few families where a sarcoma gene mutation (E101K mutation in the alpha-cardiac actin gene) has been identified 1.